 Please pray for vocations -- more priests, brothers, and sisters.
 There are many opportunities to serve through priesthood or another religious vocation.
 If you, or someone you know may be interested in religious life, you can give their name to Fr.
 John so that s/he may be prayed for and contacted.

 Anointing of the Sick

 This sacrament, also known as Last Rites, is for people who are ill and for the forgiveness of sins.
 In a special way, it is a sacrament of healing and life.
 We encourage family members, friends, or others to contact Fr.
-John when loved ones are sick, whether life-threatening or not, or in the hospital.
+Scott or the church office when loved ones are sick, whether life-threatening or not, or in the hospital.